-#2 Updated by pespin almost 2 years ago
+#2 Updated by pespin over 2 years ago

 As far as I could see now, it seems the best idea will be to re-use some of the code in modem.py and move it to event_loop.py to have an EventLoop class and public global functions which use a global instance of that object.

 This EventLoop will contain a glib main loop inside.
 It will call glib_main_loop.iterate() every time we want to poll.
 New methods will be added to be able to register fds for passive polling instead of only having active polling functions.
 Also we will add methods to add/remove timer callbacks.
 We can then fire active polling every 0.1 seconds by using the timer registered function, and we can use the same to implement the wait() API we already have.

 The idea is to slowly move required active polling users (python-smpp fd, wait(), sleep(), etc.) to use passive polling/timers.

 Also interesting to look at GSource to implement management of all the fds/poll functions:

 #3 Updated by pespin over 2 years ago

 - % Done changed from 0 to 60